WilliamTai/GolangPractice/README.md

 Also try to write multi-language Doc. to improve my language skill.
 (I hope so.)

+## Something important in Golang

+1. In Golang, all about type.
+2. All call by value, no others.
+3. No class but struct.
+4. A method is be attached on struct.
+5. Simple, easy programing

 ## Trouble shooting

 ### Debugserver error in MacOS